mscarey/AuthoritySpoke/docs/guides/introduction.rst

     the Holding to ACCEPT
       the Rule that the court MUST ALWAYS impose the
         RESULT:
-          the Fact it is false that <the Java API> was copyrightable the Fact that <the Java API> was an original work
+          the fact it was false that <the Java API> was copyrightable the fact that <the Java API> was an original work
         GIVEN:
-          the Fact that <the Java API> was an idea the Fact that <the Java API> possessed at least some minimal degree of creativity
+          the fact that <the Java API> was an idea the fact that <the Java API> possessed at least some minimal degree of creativity
-          the Fact that <the Java API> was independently created by the author, as opposed to copied from other works
+          the fact that <the Java API> was independently created by the author, as opposed to copied from other works
         GIVEN the ENACTMENTS:
           "To promote the Progress of Science and useful Arts, by securing for limited Times to Authors…the exclusive Right to their respective Writings…" (/us/const/article/I/8/8 1788-09-13)